djcooke/compendium/tips.md

     which means it has less time to murder you!'
     - 'Make sure Head Graze is almost ready before opening possible mimics.
 7 seconds left on cooldown is close enough'
+  PLD:
+    - 'Time is your biggest enemy, so keep moving as much as possible.
+Try to alternate between fighting and exploring efficiently - fight when Fight or Flight is up, and explore when Sprint is up'
+    - 'Can apply DoTs and continue to kill a mob slowly with Shield Lob while exploring.
+In HoH, Requiescat allows you to do better damage while kiting too'
+    - 'Take advantage of landmines and exploding chests to kill multiple enemies at once, saving lots of time'
+    - 'Keep in mind that Clemency costs you uptime and breaks combos.
+Use potions and defensive cooldowns to prevent the need for Clemency as much as possible'
 ---

 ## On this Page: